Linode Client

 vpcs = client.vpcs()

-API Documentation: TODO
+API Documentation: https://techdocs.akamai.com/linode-api/reference/get-vpcs

 Parameters: